thomktz/FaceAI-BGImpact/README.md

 **⚠️ Warning ⚠️:** Since it contains Torch, the environment is quite heavy.
 At least 5GB of free space required.

 The web-application is dockerized, so please install Docker first.
-Then, refer to this video to install and run the application:
+Then, refer to this video (click image, or [here](https://www.youtube.com/watch?v=BU1d8SxDASY)) to install and run the application:

 [![Watch the video](https://img.youtube.com/vi/BU1d8SxDASY/sd1.jpg)](https://www.youtube.com/watch?v=BU1d8SxDASY)